The community setting in the UK offers unique opportunities for delivering health and social care research.

 Providing equitable access to health research is a high priority for the NIHR and it is therefore important that care home residents, and their relatives, are given opportunities to participate in studies and trials.
 Linked to this is the fact that overwhelming enthusiasm exists among care home residents to become involved in health research, as the videos below will demonstrate.

-To encourage and support care home research the NIHR co-funded and launched the ENRICH (Enabling Research In Care Homes) initiative in 2013.
+To encourage and support care home research the NIHR co-funded and launched the EnRICH (Enabling Research In Care Homes) initiative in 2013.
 This initiative has a dual purpose of helping researchers to access and engage care home residents, and also to ensure that the care home residents have opportunities to take part in clinical research.
 There are currently over 850 research-ready care homes registered with ENRICH and work continues to increase this number.
+Watch a video about EnRICH on NIHRtv on YouTube.

 In addition, the NIHR Clinical Research Network is funded by the government to support researchers to plan, set-up and deliver high quality research in England through it’s Study Support Service.
 Our national and local teams can assist with all aspects of study delivery from feasibility, through to site identification, study set-up and performance monitoring.
 The following videos describe why researchers should consider care homes as sites for health research and provide some advice to those who are keen to explore this opportunity further.

 In the first video, firstly we hear from Care Home Manager, Mary Harrison,then Research Nurse, Angus Sturrock.
 They explain what care homes have to offer and convey how care home employees, residents and relatives are keen to take part.

 In the second video Care Home Manager, Mary Harrison, and Research Nurse, Angus Sturrock, who provide advice and information for researchers about the range of NIHR support available and how to get started.